Pinnacle Freight: Outstanding

 Freight forwarders provide transport solutions to businesses wanting to send packages, crates and containers from one country to another.
 Freight forwarders act on behalf of importers and exporters to get their client’s goods to their destination on time and in good condition.
 This means booking cargo with shipping lines, airlines, rail or road carriers.

-Other responsibilities also include preparing and checking bills of carriage, arranging insurance, ensuring the lowest possible customs charges are levied and, where necessary, arranging storage.
+Other responsibilities also include export packing, preparing and checking bills of carriage, arranging insurance, ensuring the lowest possible customs charges are levied and, where necessary, arranging storage.

-Whilst a freight forwarder is not mandatory for importing or exporting goods, enlisting the services of one will most likely save you a lot of time and effort.
-This is because a freight forwarder will guide you through the entire shipping process from start to finish, taking on the responsibility of getting your goods from A to B and helping you to avoid any unforeseen costs or unwelcome surprises.
+Yes, you absolutely need a freight forwarder for the movement of international cargo.
+A freight forwarder will guide you through the entire shipping process from start to finish, taking on the responsibility of getting your goods from A to B and helping you to avoid any unforeseen costs or unwelcome surprises.

 Importing and exporting goods is often far from straightforward.
 Using a freight forwarder makes the shipping process as smooth as possible.
 Freight forwarders have all of the industry expertise and knowledge necessary to ensure that costs are reduced where possible, any documentation is all correct and submitted on time and any mistakes are avoided.

-Freight forwarders offer any or all of the following services: warehousing, shipping, documentation preparation, obtaining insurance and handling claims, consolidation of freight, booking cargo space and tracking goods.
+Freight forwarders offer any or all of the following services: warehousing, shipping, export packing, documentation preparation, obtaining insurance and handling claims, consolidation of freight, booking cargo space and tracking goods.

-At Pinnacle, we offer the full range of freight forwarding services from air, sea and road freight, import, export and domestic warehousing.
+At Pinnacle, we offer the full range of freight forwarding services from air, sea and road freight, import, export, export packing, warehousing and ecommerce fulfilment services.

 At Pinnacle, our quotations and invoicing are transparent so that our customers are clear on what they are being charged.
 We can also structure our costings to suit our customer’s requirements where possible, such as giving a detailed breakdown of individual costs or giving a lump sum figure.